-Social Media May Be Stressing You Out: Here are 5 Tips to Retrain Your Your Mind
+Social Media May Be Stressing You Out: Here are 5 Tips to Retrain Your Mind

 The use of social media and technology certainly can be stressing you out!
-It has only been a little more than the last decade since the launch Facebook, YouTube and Twitter.
-Along with that came the iPhone, iPad, Pinterest and Instagram.
-Since then social media and technology stress and technology has grown by leaps and bounds.
+It has only been a little more than the last decade since the launch of Facebook, YouTube, and Twitter.
+Along with that came the iPhone, iPad, Pinterest, and Instagram.
+Since then social media and technology stress and technology have grown by leaps and bounds.

-Survey findings suggest that more than eight in ten Americans are attached to their gadgets.
-On a typical day 86 percent of us say they constantly or often check their emails, texts and social media accounts.
+Survey findings suggest that more than eight in ten Americans are addicted to their gadgets.
+On a typical day 86 percent of us say we constantly check emails, texts, and social media accounts.

 “Constant Checkers” equates to Forty-Three Percent of Americans

-For constant checkers, stress runs higher than for those who do not engage with technology as frequently.
+For constant checkers, stress runs higher than for those who do not engage with technology as much.
 On a 10-point scale, where 1 is “little or no stress” and 10 is “a great deal of stress,” the average reported overall stress level of constant checkers is 5.3.

 How many times are you distracted during a day?

 Are you heavily addicted to social media?
 How many times a day do you check your devices?
 Do you think it is 10, 25, 50 times?
 Now, take that number and multiply it by 25.
 That’s how many minutes of concentration you’re losing.
-It takes an average of about 25 minutes (23 minutes and 15seconds) to return to the original task after being interrupted, according to Gloria Mark, who studies digital distraction at the University of California, Irvine.
-According to Mark, “Our research has shown that attention distraction can lead to higher stress, a bad mood and lower productivity,” Mark wrote in the New York Times.Healthy Lifestyle Changes For Stress Management Healthy lifestyle changes are crucial for managing stress.
+It takes an average of about 25 minutes (23 minutes and 15seconds) to return to the original task after interruption.
+Gloria Mark, who studies digital distraction at the University of California, Irvine says “Our research has shown that attention distraction can lead to higher stress, a bad mood, and lower productivity.”
+According to Mark wrote in the New York Times.Healthy lifestyle changes are crucial for managing stress.
 Find out why.
 Click To Tweet

 Social Media Stressing for Teens